blaenk/site/input/notes/distributed-systems.markdown

 Document stores like MongoDB, RethinkDB, CouchDB, and Espresso typically store self-contained denormalized JSON documents instead of storing normalized data and then joining the disparate data in queries as in traditional relational databases.
 In this case, JSON has better locality than multi-table schemas.

 Normalizing data requires many-to-one relationships which aren't as natural to express in the document model.
 If the document store doesn't support joins, they have to be emulated in application code with multiple queries to the database.
 The intermediary results may not even fit in memory before they're filtered, so special care needs to be taken.
 It's possible that the initial data model fits well in a join-free document model, but eventually becomes more interconnected.

+## Network Model

+The network model as standardized by the Conference on Data Systems Languages (CODASYL) was a generalization of the hierarchical model.
+In the hierarchical model, every record has exactly one parent, forming a tree structure.
+In the network model, a record can have multiple parents, allowing many-to-one and many-to-many relationships.

+The links between models aren't foreign keys, but more like data pointers.
+Accessing a record requires following an _access path_ from a root record.
+A query was performed by moving a cursor through the database, iterating over lists of records and following access paths.
+The application had to keep track of the relationships when a record had multiple parents.

+Adding access paths required going through handwritten database query code and rewriting it to handle the new access paths.